 - Query: Queries are used specifically for requesting route info.
 They act as multi-part until they send received queries as the response.
 It will send the queries only when the destination state is active.

-- Reply: Reply packets respond to a query which indicates the originator router that it does not need to go into Active state as reliable successors for the destination network.
-Replies are sent when destinations go into Active state.
+- Reply: Reply packets respond to a query that indicates the originator router that it does not need to go into an Active state as reliable successors for the destination network.
+Replies are sent when destinations go into an Active state.
 For the reply packet, an acknowledgment is sent.

 Benefits of EIGRP